-Thousands Of Singing Spring Peepers Are A Welcome Sound Of Normalcy Here In Virginia
+Thousands Of Singing Spring Peepers Are A Welcome Sound Of A New Season Here In Virginia

+Many people may be asking themselves right about now “do spring peepers come out in Virginia?”
+Well the answer is a resounding “yes!”
 If you haven’t already heard the chorus of the tiny spring peeper yet, it’s only a matter of time.
-These impressive amphibians are known for their loud “singing,” which is a hallmark of springtime here in Virginia.
+These impressive amphibians are known for their loud “singing,” which is one of the sign of springtime here in Virginia.
 Despite what else may be going on in the world, these lovable creatures are a welcome sign of normalcy.
 Here’s a bit of background information on the spring peeper, which might be making an appearance in your own backyard sometime soon!

 Have you noticed any spring peepers around Virginia lately?
 If so, we’d love to hear about your experience so far!
 If you’re not certain what these little frogs sound like, you can hear an example by clicking here.

 Do Spring Peepers Come Out In Virginia?